ggonnella/textformats/src/textformats/cli/tf_decode.1.md

   in the input file

 **-t**, **--datatype=**DATATYPE
-: which datatype to use, among those defined by the specification (REQUIRED)
+: which datatype to use, among those defined by the specification (default: datatype with name 'default')

 ## Subcommand-specific options